 The meetings are held at Steve Jones' house in Eastoke and accommodate seven people.
-Steve has a good collection of blues recorded music and literature and prepares a presentation each month supported by electronic literature (pdf’s).
+Steve has a good collection of blues recorded music and literature and prepares a presentation each month supported by electronic literature (pdf’s), using dropbox.

-Fellow members are welcome, but are expected, to contribute in one or more of the following ways:
+Members are welcome to contribute in one or more of the following ways:

-- Prepare and give a presentation.
+Prepare and give a presentation, if happy to.
 This can be related to a Blues artist or how their work has affected their own life (Desert Island Discs in Blue).

-- Whilst this is not a performing group jamming/singing a bit of Blues as an extra curricula item would be good.
+Whilst this is not primarily a performing group jamming/singing a bit of Blues will be fun and aid understanding the genre.

 This is a group for players with some knowledge of recorder playing up to those more familiar with the instrument.
 This is a very easy going, friendly group with the main idea of enjoying playing music together with no pressure